 Because you are making such a significant investment in your well-being by getting rehab for your addiction, you will want to make sure that you get the most out of this experience.
 Addiction treatment requires you to look at the underlying issues that may have led to your addiction.
 Rehab also provides the opportunity to learn from others who are at various stages of progress in recovering from addiction.
 To be able to explore your demons and learn from others, you want to be engaged and involved in your treatment.
 Being antisocial in rehab can have an impact on your treatment.
-To understand why your behavior in rehab can impact your progress, you may want to explore the characteristics about being an introvert, the traits of being an extrovert, and some of the unique challenges that may occur if you are antisocial during rehab.
+To understand why your behavior in rehab can impact your progress, you may want to explore the characteristics of being an introvert, the traits of being an extrovert, and some of the unique challenges that may occur if you are antisocial during rehab.

 Are You an Introvert?

-In her post, “Nine Signs You’re Really an Introvert,” Susan Krauss Whitbourne, Ph.D., a professor of Psychological and Brain Sciences at the University of Massachusetts Amherst gives insights on how you can determine whether you are an introvert including the following:
+In her post, “Nine Signs You’re Really An Introvert,” Susan Krauss Whitbourne, Ph.D., a professor of Psychological and Brain Sciences at the University of Massachusetts Amherst gives insights on how you can determine whether you are an introvert including the following:

 - You enjoy having time to yourself – Quiet time is important to your sense of well-being.

-- Your best thinking occurs when you’re by yourself – You need some time to work out problems on your own, so that you can make the maximum use of your ability to engage in original thought, and to produce results about which you can feel proud.
+- Your best thinking occurs when you’re by yourself – You need some time to work out problems on your own so that you can make the maximum use of your ability to engage in original thought, and to produce results about which you can feel proud.

 - You lead best when others are self-starters – If a group is ready to lead itself, then being an introverted leader allows you to draw the most potential out of each person in the group.